473105/Pb-and-J-Relay/README.md

   ### ![](https://img.shields.io/badge/-A%20Helpful%20Note-EDFF99?style=for-the-badge)
 Two quality of life features are built into the app - **"Guide me"** and **"Notes & tips"**:
 <br>
-**"Guide me"** is a very user friendly walkthrough feature that eliminates the guesswork for anyone unfamiliar with the app.
-Enabling it brings up numbered steps overlay with explanation text when hovered over with a mouse.
-It will guide you through the full Plex-to-Jellyfin migration process within Simple and Advanced modes.
+**"Guide me"** is a user-friendly walkthrough of the migration process.
+When enabled, it displays numbered steps with hover explanations for the Simple and Advanced workflows.
 <br>
-**"Notes & tips"** is an included tooltip using the same hover-over method to deliver helpful explanations of buttons and selections.
+**"Notes & tips"** provides hover explanations for buttons and settings.

 <br>
 <div align="center">